-- Increased compliance costs per employee at the largest ten percent of businesses would range from \$5 to \$5 thousand. - There would be no increase in compliance costs for the largest ten percent of businesses that would not have explicit higher fees under the proposed amendments (see section 2.3.1 for list of categories with no proposed change in 2020 and 2021 fees).
+- Increased compliance costs per employee at the largest ten percent of businesses will range from \$5 to \$5 thousand. - There will be no increase in compliance costs for the largest ten percent of businesses that will not have explicit higher fees under the amendments (see section 2.3.1 for list of categories with no change in 2020 and 2021 fees).